 Expand on everything that can be expanded upon, even if you think you are including too much.
 There can never be ‘too much’ when it comes to explaining what your organization is about and how you plan to use it to help others.
 Unclear and small messages might be able to get off the ground, but they will never take flight.

 Write Everything Out

-Questions like these should encourage deep and thought out answers, so that the message of your nonprofit is heard loud and clear.
+Questions like these should encourage deep and thought-out answers, so that the message of your nonprofit is heard loud and clear.
 Remember, it is not just paperwork and 501c3 approval that defines your nonprofit.
-You need to show others why you are passionate about your organization—not only to receive donations, mind you, but to also stand out and make a true difference.
+You need to show others why you are passionate about your organization—not only to receive donations, but to also stand out and make a true difference.